 Organisations affiliated with Bristol ECMC include:

-University of Bristol & University of West of England and University Hospitals Bristol & Weston NHS Foundation Trust
+University of Bristol & University of West of England and University Hospitals Bristol & Weston NHS Foundation Trust.

-South West England.
+We're based in South West England.

 Our nearby airports are Bristol International Airport & Cardiff International Airport